 This is raw, material reality stripped entirely of adjectives, judgments, and emotional weight.

-Application: Instead of internalizing a narrative like, “I am falling behind the AI curve and I am ruined,” you state the exact math: “My company bank account currently holds MYR 0.
-My immediate liabilities and rent for the month are MYR 2500.”
+Application: Instead of internalizing a narrative like, “I am falling behind the AI curve and my career is ruined,” you state the exact math: “My company bank account currently holds MYR 0.
+My immediate liabilities and rent for the month are MYR 2,500.”

 Layer 2: The Path (The Societal Script)